YangPhy/HEP-docker/MadGraph5_aMC-NLO/Ubuntu2004/README.md

 ### `pythia8` "undefined reference to `pthread_create`" issue

-Need to add `-pthread` and `-lpthread` flages for configure, as the following
+Need to add `-pthread` and `-lpthread` flags for configure, as the following
 ```
 --cxx-common="-O2 -pedantic -pthread  -lpthread -W -Wall -Wshadow -fPIC -std=c++17"
 ```